 Tribe~ The ones that never leave your side, put faith in you and remind you who you really are.
 These are the people you know will be in your life forever - the ones that would drop everything and be there no matter what.

-Aquaponics is the combination of growing plants and fish in one system.
+Aquaponics is the combination of growing plants and fish in one re-circulating system.
 The fish are in 600 gallon tanks where the waste is then filtered out and the nutrient rich water is sent to the raft beds filled with plants.
-The plants sit with their roots in the water and grow faster than if they were in the ground.
-The whole system is recirculating and uses far less water than a traditional farm.
+The plants sit with their roots in the water and grow faster than traditional farming.
+The whole system uses far less water and is very sustainable.
 The only thing being put in the system is the fish food.
 No pesticides, chemicals, etc. are used.

 Our mission is to provide local, fresh and healthy produce, year round, to our community in a sustainable environment.
 We want our customers to be confident they are getting the highest quality produce grown with the highest standards.